timescale/docs/timescaledb/how-to-guides/hyperfunctions/index.md

     before you begin using it.
 *   Install the [Toolkit extension][install-toolkit] to access more hyperfunctions.
-*   Use [general analytic queries][toolkit-general] to get started.
+*   Use [general analytic queries][hyperfunctions-general] to get started.
-*   Use the [approximate percentile][toolkit-approximate-percentile] function.
+*   Use the [approximate percentile][hyperfunctions-approximate-percentile] function.
-*   Use the [time-weighted average][toolkit-time-weighted-averages] function.
+*   Use the [time-weighted average][hyperfunctions-time-weighted-averages] function.
+*   Use the [hyperloglog][hyperfunctions-hyperloglog] function.
+*   Use the [counter aggregation][hyperfunctions-counteragg] function.

-For more information about Timescale Toolkit, read our [blog post][toolkit-blog].
+For more information about hyperfunctions, read our [blog post][hyperfunctions-blog].

-[about-toolkit]: how-to-guides/toolkit/about-hyperfunctions
+[about-hyperfunctions]: how-to-guides/hyperfunctions/about-hyperfunctions
 [install-toolkit]: /how-to-guides/hyperfunctions/install-toolkit
 [hyperfunctions-general]: how-to-guides/hyperfunctions/general-analytic-queries
 [hyperfunctions-approximate-percentile]: how-to-guides/hyperfunctions/approximate_percentile
 [hyperfunctions-time-weighted-averages]: how-to-guides/hyperfunctions/time-weighted-averages
+[hyperfunctions-hyperloglog]: /how-to-guides/hyperfunctions/hyperloglog
+[hyperfunctions-counteragg]: /how-to-guides/hyperfunctions/counter_agg
 [hyperfunctions-blog]: https://blog.timescale.com/blog/time-series-analytics-for-postgresql-introducing-the-timescale-analytics-project/